Welcome from the Chair

 MDS-European Section Chair

 In the second half of 2014, MDS-ES worked on strengthening partnerships within Europe through developing collaborations for scientific meetings, partnering with patient associations, developing the ES national research networks, and expanding the MDS-ES educational programs.

 MDS-ES Leadership was involved in two large European neurology meetings in 2014: the Joint Congress of the EFNS-ENS, which was held in Istanbul, Turkey, May 31-June 3, and the 18th International Congress of Parkinson's Disease and Movement Disorders in Stockholm, Sweden, June 8-12, 2014.

 Following these meetings, MDS-ES leadership began working with the newly formed European Academy of Neurology (EAN) on a future agreement.
 MDS-ES enjoyed a fruitful collaboration with the European Federation of Neurological Societies (EFNS) for over 10 years, and we aim to continue as a partner and leader in Movement Disorder education with the EAN.

 In the meantime, MDS-ES is planning the movement disorders education for the 1st Congress of the European Academy of Neurology in Berlin, Germany, June 20-23, 2015, and for the 2nd Congress of the European Academy of Neurology in Copenhagen, Denmark, May 28-31, 2016.
 Another exciting new collaboration was an agreement with the European Association of Nuclear Medicine for the MDS-ES to organize a joint symposium at their annual meeting which took place in Gothenburg, Sweden, October 18-22, 2014.

 Another segment that MDS-ES is working to develop collaborations with is patient groups.
-MDS-ES, under the direction of Dr. Anette Schrag, has been working with the European Parkinson's Disease Association (EPDA) on their new project titled "My PD Journey" and a second potential collaboration that MDS-ES will be working on, under the direction of Prof. Werner Poewe, is the 2015 World Parkinson's Disease Day, which is April 11, 2015.
+MDS-ES, under the direction of Dr. Anette Schrag, has been working with the European Parkinson's Disease Association (EPDA) on their new project titled "My PD Journey" and a second potential collaboration that MDS-ES will be working on, under the direction of Prof. Werner Poewe, is the World Parkinson's Disease Day, which is April 11, 2015.

 MDS-ES is also expanding this collaborative spirit into the educational initiatives.
 The section partnered with the MDS Task Force on Africa to help Sub-Saharan African residents participate in educational courses and the MDS-ES Visiting Trainee Grant program, and has increased the number of Developing World Educational Programs in the region from one in 2013 to six in 2014.